Florida lawmakers move to ban absentee ballot drop boxes

 “Why can't we take something that's working well and put guardrails on it," Baxley said, "and keep it safe so it doesn't have a debacle and create all this discord?”

+But Democrats and voter rights advocates argue that there should be no tinkering with a system that isn't broken, asserting that political motives are behind the efforts in Florida and elsewhere.

+“Changing the vote-by-mail process, especially following a major election, makes no sense unless you're looking for ways to confuse voters into not voting or to make it harder so they don't vote,” said Trish Neely, speaking on behalf of the League of Women Voters of Florida.

-Despite concerns over ballot fraud, in reality or in theory, Republicans have not been able to produce any substantive examples of widespread abuse.
+Despite concerns over ballot fraud, Republicans have not been able to produce any substantive examples of widespread abuse.

 While elections supervisors have welcomed a provision of the bill that permanently allows them to start counting absentee ballots sooner, they oppose other key changes.
 Leon County Supervisor of Elections Mark Earley, the vice chair of the statewide group representing county elections officials, disputed assertions that drop boxes are not adequately secure.